Akshay-gurav-31/chat-ai/README.md

 The chatbot has special responses for certain queries:
 - "Who are you?" - Introduces itself as Chat Bot
 - "Who developed you?" - Lists the developer names
-- "Kon hain?" - Hindi for "Who are you?" with appropriate response

 ## Responsive Design